preston4896/governance_voting_dApp/README.md

     - `$ npm run build` : Minifies the JS file to be used for production.
     - `$ npm run start` : Creates a server and starts the dApp locally.

+## Known Issue(s)
+~~1.
+Transaction is still out of gas on the Goerli testnet even after fixing the gas limit vulnerability.~~

+2. The front-end UI sometimes rendered incorrectly, due to the delay in updating the app's component states.

 ## Future Improvements